thoughtworks/pii-anonymizer/README.md

 2. Setup hooks and install packages with `make install`

 ### Config JSON
+Limitation: when reading multiple files, all files that matches the file_path must have same headers.
+Additionally, when file format is not given anonymizer will assume that the file format is the first matched filename.
+Thus, when the file_path ends with `/*` and the folder contains mixed file format, the operation will fail.

 An example for the config JSON is located at `<PROJECT_ROOT>/pii-anonymizer.json`
 ```
 {